 Step 7: Use a chemical kit

-Next, you will need to add a winterizing chemical kit such as a winter pill, to the pool.
-A winter pill contains a variety of substances that help to maintain your pool over the course of the winter.
+Next, you will need to add a winterizing chemical kit, such as a winter pill, to the pool.
+A winter pill contains various substances that help maintain your pool over the winter.

 Look for one that contains the following chemicals: